dallison/phaser/README.md

 int x = msg.x();
 ```

+Caller-buffer `CreateMutable`, typed mutation, `CreateReadonly`, typed field
+traversal, typed `Any`, caller-buffer protobuf serialization, and fixed-buffer
+ROS serialization do not use the system heap.
+Runtime bookkeeping and generated
+type metadata live inside the `PayloadBuffer`; fixed-buffer creation therefore
+needs enough room for both message data and this small control data.
+Repeated
+strings iterate as `std::string_view`; repeated-message
+indexing and iteration return lightweight message handles by value.
+These views
+remain valid while the caller-owned receive buffer remains alive and unchanged.
+Protobuf/ROS deserialization into a fixed mutable message and
+`ProtobufToROS` with a sufficiently large fixed `ROSBuffer` are also
+system-heap-allocation-free, including registered `Any` payloads.
+`ProtobufToROS` scans protobuf wire fields directly and emits ROS bytes without
+constructing an intermediate protobuf or Phaser message.
+`ROSToProtobuf` performs the reverse direct conversion through `ROSReader` and
+`ProtoWriter`; nested and packed protobuf lengths are computed with allocation-
+free counting passes.
+ROS Header decoding writes `frame_id` directly from its
+wire view into payload storage without an owning `std::string` intermediate.
+Dynamic messages, reflection/debug output, unknown `Any` error handling, and
+explicit owning conversions such as `RosHeaderView::ToOwned()` are outside this
+guarantee.

 ### 3. Zero-copy field access

 Beyond the standard protobuf accessors, Phaser adds helpers that hand you the final storage